 Praised as “a fine actress with a deep, spacious sound” [Parterre], American mezzo-soprano Kristin Gornstein brings her “rich-voiced mezzo-soprano” and “lines of an uncannily silky legato” [New York Times] to her work, ranging from the traditional to the edgy and imaginative.
-She was lauded for her recent portrayal of Ramiro in Mozart’s La finta giardiniera in a co-production by On Site Opera and Atlanta Opera; she will reprise the role in 2018.
-The 2016-17 season also brought debuts as Angelina in Rossini’s La cenerentola with Salt Marsh Opera, Lady-in-Waiting in Verdi’s Macbeth with Opera Company of Middlebury, and Paul in the world premiere of Kurt Vonnegut and Richard Clark’s Happy Birthday, Wanda June with Indianapolis Opera.
+She was lauded for her recent portrayal of Ramiro in Mozart’s La finta giardiniera in a co-production by On Site Opera and Atlanta Opera, a role she reprised in 2018 at Caramoor.
+The 2017/18 season also brought debuts with The Prototype Festival (Aquanetta), and the Little Opera Theatre of New York as Piramo in Johan Hasse’s baroque gem Piramo e Tisbe.
+Kristin made her Carnegie Hall debut in the Spring of 2018, winning third place in the Lyndon Woodside Oratorio Competition.

-Ms. Gornstein was a 2015 Fellow with the Tanglewood Music Center, where she was featured as soloist in Mackey’s Madrigal, and Bach’s Cantata 155 and as Federico Lorca in excerpts from Ainadamar.
+Ms. Gornstein was a 2015 Fellow with the Tanglewood Music Center, where she was featured as soloist in Mackey’s Madrigal, and Bach’s Cantata 155 and as Federico Lorca in excerpts from Osvaldo Golijov’s opera Ainadamar.
 She sang performances of Carmen in Bizet/Brook’s La Tragédie de Carmen, Annina in Verdi’s La traviata and Pitti-Sing in Gilbert and Sullivan’s The Mikado as a young artist with Indianapolis Opera, and she was also an apprentice with Bel Canto at Caramoor and New Jersey Opera.
-In 2012, she attended the Opera College of Stockholm, through which she performed at the Royal Opera (Stockholm), premiering as the mezzo-soprano soloist in Karl Unander-Scharin’s Opera Mecatronica, and reprising the performance in Operadagen Rotterdam Festival’s production of Distant Voices.
+In 2012, she attended the Opera College of Stockholm, through which she performed at the Royal Opera (Stockholm), premiering as the mezzo-soprano soloist in Karl Unander-Scharin’s Opera Mecatronica, and reprising that performance in Operadagen Rotterdam Festival’s production of Distant Voices.
 She holds a Master of Music in Voice Performance from the University of Colorado, where she sang the roles of Vixen Sharp-Ears in Janáček’s The Cunning Little Vixen, Maria in Bernstein’s West Side Story, and Kitty Hart in Heggie’s Dead Man Walking, and was soloist in Crumb’s Apparition.
 She also joined the Loveland Opera as Hansel in Hansel and Gretel.
 She attended Butler University for her Bachelor of Music in Voice Performance, and her training also includes improvisation study and subsequent performances with OperaWorks founder Ann Baltz, as well as extensive movement and dance training.
-Ms. Gornstein resides with her husband, violinist Ryan Drickey, in New York.
+Ms. Gornstein resides with her husband, violinist Ryan Drickey, in Beacon, New York.